 Many do not know what boba or bubble tea is.
-But those who are then regular visitors to the Asian restaurants, probably you don’t need this introduction.
+But those who are regular visitors to Asian restaurants, probably don't need this introduction.
 You may skip reading the next paragraph.

-The boba, the tapioca pearls have a subtle flavor and combines well with its co-ingredients.
+The boba tapioca pearls have a subtle flavor and combine well with their co-ingredients.
 It does not dominate the original aspect of the avocado and the milk.
-Hence this tea tastes pure by retaining the natural flavor of avocado.
+Hence, this tea tastes pure by retaining the natural flavor of avocado.
 Boba is the surprise factor that gently glides into the throat, which is exciting for every sip.

 Where to get it?

-Tapioca pearls are hard to find in the regular American grocery stores.
+Tapioca pearls are hard to find in regular American grocery stores.
 But you may get it in Asian stores like H Mart, or other local Asian stores.

-I know many of you were asking that substitutes for this Boba to make avocado bubble tea.
-The closest alternative I find is Indian Sabudhana, which is smaller, lightweight and turns transparent when cooked.
+Many of you asked for substitutes for this Boba to make avocado bubble tea.
+The closest alternative I found is Indian Sabudhana, which is smaller, lightweight, and transparent when cooked.

 Boba is delicate to use and has to be consumed within 3-4 hours after cooking.
-And this is what the packaging information says so.
-So, getting everything ready if you are planning to make this for breakfast.
+And this is what the packaging information says.
+So, get everything ready if you plan to make this for breakfast.

-Here is a small caution notice if you are serving this tea for the young children, as there are possibilities of getting choked.
-I’m not scaring you but letting you know the fact.
+Here is a caution notice if you are serving this tea for young children, as there are possibilities of getting choked.
+I’m not scaring you but I am letting you know the fact.

-The process of making Boba avocado tea is straightforward even for beginners.
-I know the people are growing along with knowledge of making tea and smoothie.
+The process of making Boba avocado tea is straightforward, even for beginners.
+I know the people are growing along with knowledge of making tea and smoothies.
 I know these are the first two dishes we all made in the kitchen as a beginner.

 The key ingredients of Avocado bubble tea

 Avocados.
-Though fully ripen avocados are great to make this tea as the texture will be smooth and silky which is perfect matches with the taste of the Boba to make tasty avocado bubble tea.
-I find Haze avocados does work better because of its silky texture and its bright color.
+Fully ripened avocados are great for making this tea as the texture will be smooth and silky, which perfectly matches the taste of the Boba to make tasty avocado bubble tea.
+Haze avocados work better because of their soft texture and bright color.